JT Poston shoots 62, leads John Deere Classic by 2 strokes

-Coming off a second-place tie last week in Connecticut after also opening with a 62, Poston eagled the par-5 second and had seven birdies in a bogey-free round at TPC Deere Run.
+Coming off a second-place tie last week in Connecticut, Poston eagled the par-5 second and had seven birdies in a bogey-free round at TPC Deere Run.

 ”It’s, obviously, why you practice and why you work as hard as you do on your game,” Poston said. ”Any time you can have those rounds where you really get it going low and mistake-free, bogey-free is a bonus.
 It’s why you work at it and why you practice the way we do.”